pdelteil/BugBountyReportTemplates/takeovers/AWS-ElasticBeanstalk.md

 ## Recommendations for fix

-* Remove the affected DNS record if not used
+* Remove the affected DNS record if not used.

 ### Supporting Material/References: